-Whilst residential properties must be built after 15th September 1987 to qualify for claims of depreciation on the build cost, relative to commercial properties which can be built from 20 July 1982.
+Commercial properties built after 20 July 1982 qualify for depreciation claims on the build cost, relative to residential properties which must be built after 15 September 1987.

 Purchase of an existing premises allows the purchaser to claim depreciation on not only the building itself but also the existing fit-out where a fit-out is already provided as part of the sale.
 Some examples of a fit-out that can be claimed on depreciation on the office building:

 - Office fit-out with suspended ceiling tiles, glazing, movable partitions, equipment including office furniture, air-conditioners and similar

 - Mezzanine floor affixed to a warehouse including furnishings, floorings and structural member supports

 - Industrial warehouse with refrigeration rooms and bespoke equipment for food manufacturing including conveyor belts and mixers

 When leasing commercial property, it’s always critical to organise a depreciation schedule for commercial rental depreciation on your new fit-out as well as the equipment that you have installed.

 A quantity surveyor’s assessment has the key advantage of allowing you to accelerate the depreciation on your equipment by using higher depreciation rates which ultimately will boost your cash-flow for your business.
 Here is an example:

 The fit-out cost is $100,000.
 If the office furniture was included in this, as the quantity surveyor has not assessed the value of furniture, the furniture can only be claimed at 2.5% by the accountant.